LegumeFederation/cvitjs/README.md

 Directory used as source to the /app/assets mount point is the default location for data, and /app/config for the configuration files.
 Once the app has been build, updating data should be as easy as stopping and starting the container after updating the data on disk.

+When building through docker, you can reconfigure the popup information when clicking on features by editing ui/templates/popover.js.

 ## Configuration
 The assetsconfig.yaml file has the following format:
 ```yaml